puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[Integer]`

 Sets [PassengerMaxRequestQueueSize](https://www.phusionpassenger.com/library/config/apache/reference/#passengermaxrequestqueuesize),
-to specify the maximum ammount of requests that will be allow to queue whenever the maximum concurrent request limit is reached.
-If the queue is already at this specified limit, then Passenger will immediately send a "503 Service Unavailable" error to any incoming requests.<br />
+to specify the maximum amount of requests that are allowed to queue whenever the maximum concurrent request limit is reached.
+If the queue is already at this specified limit, then Passenger immediately sends a "503 Service Unavailable" error to any incoming requests.<br />
 A value of 0 means that the queue size is unbounded.

 Default value: `undef`